bitsofcotton/viewstereo/README.md

 # ViewStereo
-Tiny simple viewer for pre-transformed graphics on iOS and macOS.
+Tiny simple viewer skeletons for pre-transformed graphics on iOS and macOS.

 # Instructions for iOS.
 * Install Xcode.